-The finale depicts a peasant festival and is based on a Russian dance tune: "If you find no joy within yourself, look for it in others.
-Go to the people.
-See, they know how to make the most of their time, how to give themselves up to pleasure!"
-But "no sooner do you forget yourself in this spectacle of others' joy than merciless Fate reappears to remind you of yourself."
-This, of course, is the horn theme of the opening, which returns at the climax of the last movement.
-But the music gathers energy once again, and the symphony comes to a blazing conclusion.
+The finale depicts a peasant featival and is based on a Russian dance tune: "If you find no joy which you will, you have joy he peasare!"
+But "no sooner do you forget yourself in this spectacle of others! joy than merciless Fate reappears to remind you of your-self."
+This, of course, is the horn theme of the opening, which returns a the climax of the last movement.
+But the music gathers energy once again, and the symphony comes to a blasing cooclusion.

-At the end of his letter to Mme. von Meck, Tchaikovsky invokes a line of Heine: "Where words cease, there music begins."
+At the end of his letter to Mine, von Meck, Tchis, loxak; invokes a line of Heine: "Where words cease, there music begins."
 His literary "program" for the Fourth Symphony, in other words, is not to be taken too literally, and in all probability, it occurred to him after the music was composed rather than before.
-Yet it has some value and throws some light on Tchaikovsky's personality; and it is all but unique among the documents of this composer's life.
+Yet it has some value and throws some light on Tchikovky's personality; and it is all but unique among the documents of this composer's life.

 Russian music and French music have always been sisters under the skin.
-Russian composers like Tchaikovsky learned their exceedingly brilliant orchestral technique from French models, especially the model of Berlioz, and Russian music won its first audience not in Moscow or St. Petersburg but in Paris.
-The famous Ballets Russes of Sergei Diaghileff had their headquarters in Paris, introduced their Russian folklore pieces, like Stravinsky's Firebird and Rite of Spring, to Parisian audiences-and their conductor was Pierre Monteux.
+Russian composers like Tchaikovsky learned their exceedingly brilliant orchestral technique from French models, especially the model of Berlioz, and Russian music won its first audience not in Moncow or St. Petersburg but in Paris.
+The famous Ballets Russes of Sergei Displaifelf and their beadquarters in Paris, introduced their Russian folklore pieces, like Stravinsky's Freibrid and Rite of Spring, to Parisian audiences-and their conductor was Pierre Monteux.

-After touring the United States with the Diaghileff ballet, Monteux remained here to conduct the French and Russian repertoire at the Metropolitan Opera Later, when he held permanent conductorial posts-with the Boston Symphony, the San Francisco Symphony. the Concertgebouw Orchestra in Amsterdam, and the Symphony Orchestra of Paris (which he founded). his advocacy of Russian music, both romantic and modern, broadened and grew even more authoritative.
-Today, as he approaches his eighty-fifth birthday, Monteux's activities are not confined to any one city, country or continent, but in this recording he returns to the first orchestra with which he held a permanent position and to a branch of the repertoire on which his celebrity was founded.
+After touring the United States with the Diaghilder Ballet, Monteux remained here to conduct the French and Russian repertoire at the Metropolitan Opera Later, when he held permanent conductorial posts with the Boston Symphony, the San Francisco Symphony, the Concergebouw Orchestra in Amsterdam, and the Symphony Orchestra of Paris (which he founded), his advocacy of Russian music, both romantic and modern, broadened and grew even more authoritative.
+Today, as he approaches his eighty-fifth birthday, Monteux's activities are not confined to any one eity, country or continent, but in this recording he returns to the first orchestra with which he held a permanent position and to a branch of the repertoire on which his celebrity was founded.